- Planting Clematis

 Which direction will the plant be facing?

 The aspect of your chosen position is important to take into account when making your selection.

 - Most varieties of clematis are most at home in conditions of part sun / part shade.
 Click on “'Search by property' -> 'Aspect' in the menu above for listings of plants categorized into shade, sun/shade, sun.

 - Be aware that in very shady positions, deep, dark, colours (blues and purples) will not show up well.
-In this situation it is advisable to chose a lighter, brighter colour of pink or white.
+In this situation it is advisable to choose a lighter, brighter colour of pink or white.

 - North facing aspects are generally more exposed to the elements, and a careful selection is required.

 - A south facing aspect will be in full view of the sun for a large part of the day.
 Bear in mind that some of the paler flowered varieties will lose their colour (or bleach out) when grown in these conditions.

 - Also note that Clematis require a cool root system, and that if the plant is grown in full sun, it is advisable to provide some shade for the roots, possibly from another plant, wall, or fence.

 Is the plant required to grow up to a certain height, or to cover something specific?

 As the name suggests, climbing plants are keen to grow up rather than out.
 This fact distinguishes climbing plants from most other common garden plants.
 It means that they can be used to cover areas of the garden that would otherwise be empty.
 To take full advantage of these upward growing tendencies, it is important to note the following points.